 — SPORTbible (@sportbible) January 25, 2018

 Two players earn selection in all five sides: Raheem Sterling, who was won of England’s brightest players four years ago, and Daniel Sturridge.
-Sterling is enjoying the best season of his career and is probably a shoe-in for Southgate’s XI.
-Sturridge, however, has struggled for first-team football at Liverpool and has now picked up another injury on loan at West Brom.
+Sterling has enjoyed the best season of his career and is likely to start in Southgate’s XI.
+Sturridge, however, struggled for first-team football at Liverpool and was injured yet again on loan at West Brom.

 As previously mentioned, Oxlade-Chamberlain and Barkley receive picks as forwards, while Patrick Roberts also earns two nominations.
-Roberts had made just two appearances for Fulham at that point and, while he has impressed on loan at Celtic from Manchester City, he is currently recovering from a hamstring injury which has kept him out since November.
+Roberts had made just two appearances for Fulham at that point and, while he has impressed on loan at Celtic from Manchester City, his season was severely depleted by injury.

 Harry Kane was yet to sufficiently impress while it is notable that there was no faith in Theo Walcott to win back an England place.